 If you don't hear the system beep, you may have to adjust your system settings.
 Depending on the iOS/Android version you are using, look in the Settings app for a control to turn on the notification volume, the ring volume for incoming phone calls, or anything the like.
 This is true even if you do hear the default sound, because system beeps are played using a different mechanism involving different system preferences.

 Also, some of the Android system 'beeps' are actually silent, depending on the Android flavour you are using.
 As far as I know, at least the topmost option (TONE_CDMA_ABBR_ALERT) should work fine on any Android device.

 Under some Android flavours, the app notifies you (vibrates or produces a sound) every time it checks for jobs.
 This is a bug, and I plan to fix it in a future update.
 In the meanwhile, the best workaround is to look for a setting in your system's preferences to suppress notifications from RumpelstiltskinRSS.
 This will not affect the alert when jobs are available, because that is produced using a different mechanism.
 (You can test this by checking 'Insert dummy job ... (to trigger demo alert)' to get the alert anyway when there are no jobs.)

-Note that the refresh interval is slightly longer than 30 seconds or a minute to optimize your chances.
+I suggest you choose a refresh interval which is slightly longer than a minute to optimize your chances.
 With a too tight interval, Gengo's server could decide the cache is only 59.9 seconds old so you would have to wait one more cycle to see fresh info.